caramelpony/echleon/readme.md

 * If you're developing/contributing, considering installing `nodemon` and using the `npm test` script so your instance will restart upon file saves.

 * If you're new to development, consider using Atom.
 It's a wonderful program and with the right set of addons, can work wonders for JavaScript developers old and new.
 It simplifies your workflow, keeps things organized, and is simple enough to move to from Notepad++.

+* If you're looking to improve your workflow, consider using VSCode on MacOS :)

 #### Example `.env` File
 ```env